jprendi/diff_Tags/README.md

 Once this is done, you can find it in the `/upload` folder and plot it! **Make sure that if you want to run the DQM client with another output that was created with another tag to change it!!!!**

+#Resources
+These scripts are heavily based on the following [Getting and Running the HLT](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideGlobalHLT).